Research Column Configuration

 Output Formatting

-- Structure: Choose from paragraph, bullet points, or numbered list
+For TEXT columns, you can specify formatting preferences:- Structure: Choose from paragraph, bullet points, or numbered list

 - Length: Set approximate target length (short, medium, long)